ericpandrade/Next-Level-Week-4/Readme.md

 <link rel="preconnect" href="https://fonts.gstatic.com" crossorigin>
 <link href="https://fonts.googleapis.com/css2?family=Poppins:wght@700&display=swap" rel="stylesheet">

-# Pomodoro Timer with Exercise
+# Pomodoro Timer with some Exercises

-## Project not finished.

 <span style="font-family: 'Poppins', sans-serif;font-size:9pt">
-Creation of a timer pomodor with some exercises to depilate a little, and take the stress out of activities, thus making the activity more productive.
+Creation of a timer pomodoro with some exercises to de-stress a little, and take the stress out of activities, thus making the activity more productive.
 Project developed at NLW 4 with some specific additions in the application.
 </span>

 <br/>